Kyoto Tango Railway: Lines

 The operation as the Kyoto Tango Railway began on April 1, 2015 succeeding the train operation function of the Kitakinki Tango Railway, which still owns the tracks and rolling stocks of the railway.
-The railway provides access to Amanohashidate Station, where Amanohashidate, one of Japan's three scenic views, is located.
+The railway provides access to Amanohashidate Station, where Amanohashidate, one of the Three Views of Japan, is located.

 Special trains

 The company operates one restaurant train called "KURO-MATSU", as well as two sightseeing trains called "AKA-MATSU" and "AO-MATSU".